tyczynoprzemyslaw/bitEncoderDecoderCollaboration/README.md

 <li>branching and issue tracking</li>
 </ul>

+## Project development status:
+We are currently working on releasing functioning Stage4 on 09.12.2020.

 ## What is this project actually?
 We are building an App which simulates transmission of information via internet.</br> There are three modules here: